Ring in the Super Bowl!

 LEAVE HOME WITHOUT IT: Terry Bradshaw owns four of them from quarterbacking the Pittsburgh Steelers but never dons a single one.
 "I don't wear it," said Mr. Bradshaw, the irrepressible former CBS football studio show analyst who just signed on for the same role with the Fox Network.
 "Man, it's made of diamonds!"

 You have read this article diamond jewelry / diamond rings / Gold Jewelry / gold rings / NFL / Phoenix Cardinals / Pittsburgh Steelers / Super Bowl / Super Bowl rings with the title Ring in the Super Bowl!.
-You can bookmark this page URL http://meandmadison.blogspot.com/2010/02/ring-in-super-bowl.html.
+You can bookmark this page URL https://meandmadison.blogspot.com/2010/02/ring-in-super-bowl.html.
 Thanks!

 No comment for "Ring in the Super Bowl!"